MicrosoftDocs/bingmaps-docs/BingMaps/v8-web-control/map-control-concepts/test-data-generator-example.md

 ---
 title: "Test Data Generator Example | Microsoft Docs"
-description: Provides a code example that creates two random polygons with a scaleFactor of 0.5 random polygon options and a hole. ms.custom: "" ms.date: "02/28/2018" ms.reviewer: ""
+description: Example code that demonstrates how to create two random polygons with a scaleFactor of 0.5, random polygon options and a hole. ms.custom: "" ms.date: "02/28/2018" ms.reviewer: ""